DLPWings/SoftSSW/README.md

 ![Screenshot](img/form.png?raw=true "Soft Safety Switch")

-Software safety switch, an alternative to mechanical safety switch to prevent accidental status change in a switch.
+Software safety switch, an alternative to a mechanical safety switch to prevent accidental status changes.
 For example to assign trim up/trim down to a turbine engine model instead of using the default trim controls.